ShunSakurai/easy_paste/README.md

 ### Features not coming
 - Support HTML format to count characters.
 It turned out we can use word counts for Asian characters
+- Open multiple analysis CSV files at once.
+The equations will become too complex
+- Append the results at the bottom instead of overwriting the existing file.
+The equations will become too complex

 Please [let me know](https://app.asana.com/-/share?s=132674863519245-jpqOgsUH4HdnKpFhvDDKXHfGUw0ccrb27xIIYgXyXV0-29199191293549) if you need any of the features as soon as possible.